Oral cancer screening

 Early detection is the key to reducing the devastating impact of oral cancer on victims and their families.
 Annual oral cancer screening of patients at increased risk for oral cancer, such as patients 18 years of age and olders and tobacco users of any age, is the only way to achieve the early detection of oral cancer necessary to reduce the death rate of oral cancer.

-Dr. Xiang has the expert skill and training to detect the early signs of the disease and can help you understand your risks.
+Dr. Xiang and his hygienists have the skill and training to detect the early signs of the disease and can help you understand your risks.

 Signs and Symptoms